Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 **TODO: Talk about how making an offline app that interacts with an API is more difficult than one that doesn't.**

+**TODO: Update the "API" box to say "REST API" for clarity?**

 ## Request Driven - Traditional Online

 ![Request Driven - Traditional Online Diagram](./request-driven_traditional_online.png)

-Let's call the architecture outlined in this diagram the _Traditional Request Driven_ architecture.
+Let's call the architecture outlined in this diagram the **Traditional Request Driven** architecture.
 It works by sending HTTP requests to an API in response to relevant user actions.
 The app then renders a pending status in the UI while it waits for an API response.
 When one is received, the app presents a success or failure screen to the user based on the status code of the response.

 This is the most common architecture for web apps.
 It is very common in mobile apps as well.
 Let's break down why: